Cycling regulations in Austin, Texas

 These local regulations may not take away any rights listed in the state traffic laws, unless this option is expressly permitted by the state.
 They also may not permit a person riding a bike to do anything prohibited by state law.

-See below for state laws and municipal regulations that influence your bicycle riding in Austin.
+See below for state laws and municipal regulations that apply to riding your bike in Austin.

 (Retrieved from the municode website on September 19, 2019.
 This is not an official version.)